setrar/MobCom/README.md

-Mobile communication techniques
+# Mobile communication techniques
-T Technical Teaching
-MobCom

 ELIA Petros

-Abstract
+## Abstract

 The goal of MOBCOM is to provide a fundamental understanding of mobile communication systems.
 The course will seek to describe the key aspects of channel characteristics/modeling, of communication techniques, and to describe the application of these techniques in wireless communication systems.

-Teaching and Learning Methods: Lectures and Lab sessions (group of 2-3 students).
+`Teaching and Learning Methods:` Lectures and Lab sessions (group of 2-3 students).

-Course Policies: Attendance at the lab session is mandatory.
+`Course Policies:` Attendance at the lab session is mandatory.

-Bibliography
+## Bibliography

 Book: TSE D., VISWANATH P. Fundamentals of Wireless Communication.
 Cambridge University Press, 2005, 564p.